Aaron Bean

 Aaron Paul Bean (born January 25, 1967) is an American politician serving as the U.S. representative for Florida's 4th congressional district since 2023.
-A Republican, Bean represented the 4th district in the Florida Senate, which included all of Nassau County and parts of Duval County, from 2012 to 2022.
+A Republican, Bean represented the 4th district in the Florida Senate, which included all of Nassau County, Clay County and parts of Duval County, from 2012 to 2022.
 From 2000 to 2008, he represented the 12th district in the Florida House of Representatives.
+Aaron Bean refused to sign the initial discharge petition, unlike Reps.
+Ro Khanna and Thomas Massie, who led the bipartisan push (with support from Reps.
+Greene, Boebert, Mace, Sherman, and nearly all Democrats) to force a House vote and release the Epstein files.